-The City seeks a writ of mandamus, or in the alternative, certiorari to obtain a stay pending the district court's consideration of its Motion to Amend Judgment (Rules 59(e) and 60(b)) And Stay Of Execution ("Motion") related to a \$34 million judgment entered in favor of Real Parties in Interest, 180 Land Company, LLC and Fore Stars, Ltd. (collectively, "the Developer") and through the ensuing appeals.
+The City of Las Vegas ("City") seeks a stay pending appeal of a \$34 million judgment and \$14 million in post-judgment orders entered in favor of Respondents 180 Land Company, LLC and Fore Stars, Ltd. (collectively, "the Developer").
 The judgment and interlocutory orders that led to it (collectively, "the Judgment") found the City liable for an alleged regulatory taking of a 35-acre portion of the former Badlands golf course ("the 35-Acre Property") based on the City Council's denial of the Developer's request to convert the 35-Acre Property from open space to houses ("the Application").

 The Developer petitioned for judicial review ("the PJR"), which the district court denied.
-The district court held that: (a) at the time the Developer bought the property and filed the Application, the 35-Acre Property was designated open space in the City's General Plan, which does not permit housing; (b) the Council had discretion to retain or change the open space designation; (c) the zoning of the 35-Acre Property did not grant the Developer vested rights to have the Application approved because the General Plan designation controls the use of the property and zoning does not confer vested rights; (d) the Council properly exercised its discretion to deny the Application; and (e) substantial evidence supported its decision ("PJR Order").
+The district court held that: (a) at the time the Developer bought the property and filed the Application, the 35-Acre Property was designated open space in the City's General Plan, which does not permit housing; (b) the Council had discretion to retain or change the open space designation; (c) the zoning of the 35-Acre Property did not grant the Developer vested rights to have the Application approved because the General Plan designation controls, and zoning does not confer vested rights; (d) the Council properly exercised its discretion to deny the Application; and (e) substantial evidence supported its denial ("PJR Order").

 Nevertheless, when subsequently deciding the takings claims in the Developer's favor, the district court contradicted itself, holding (among other errors) that: (a) zoning confers a constitutionally protected property interest that allows any use for which the property is zoned, notwithstanding General Plan limitations, such as an open space designation; and (b) the City had no discretion to disapprove or condition the Developer's proposed use.
-The district court also incorrectly treated the 35-Acre Property as the parcel as a whole for purposes of its regulatory takings analysis, rather than the entire master planned area or Badlands, from which the Developer and its predecessor derived substantial economic benefit.
+The district court also incorrectly treated the 35-Acre Property as the parcel as a whole for purposes of its regulatory takings analysis, rather than the entire master planned area or the Badlands, from which the Developer and its predecessor derived substantial economic benefit.

 These conclusions turn the City's discretionary land use planning process on its head by presenting the Council with an untenable Hobson's choice: Either approve every land use application if the existing zoning does not prohibit the proposed use or pay the applicant the property's fair market value, disregarding any General Plan designation of the property.
-Rather than consider applications based on its policy-driven General Plan, the City will be compelled to approve uses that are inconsistent with its planning goals and would destroy open space, have deleterious effects on the environment, and be incompatible with the surroundings.
-The irreparable harm that could occur until the City's appeal can be decided is immeasurable and could not be undone if the City prevails.
-In contrast, the Developer will not be harmed by a stay because it will be made whole through the payment of interest, and it has already received substantial development approvals for the Badlands.
+Rather than consider applications based on its policy-driven General Plan, the City will be compelled to approve uses that are inconsistent with its planning goals, incompatible with surrounding land uses, destructive of open space, and deleterious to the environment.

+The irreparable harm that could occur until the City's appeal can be decided is immeasurable and could not be undone.
+In contrast, the Developer will not be harmed by a stay because should it prevail, it will be made whole through the payment of interest, and it has already received substantial development approvals for the Badlands.
 Because the Judgment is contrary to law on multiple fronts, the City is likely to prevail on appeal.